Ways parents can support a child with disability feeling safe

 - Teach them about relationships and personal boundaries, public/private behaviours, places, body parts.

-- Encourage them to talk or communicate to you about anything that is worrying them.
-It is also important for you to explain what your child may feel in an unhealthy relationship and encourage them to talk to you if they are:
+- Explain what your child may feel in an unhealthy relationship, and encourage them to let you know if they are:

 - being pressured to do things they don’t want to do